 For safety, I always paid extra to ride Uber alone.
 The small price difference was worth compromising my Mexico City budget.

-Note that in Mexico City, taxi drivers don’t have meters.
-If you decide to take a taxi, make sure you ask for the price before you get in.
+Note that in Mexico City, if you decide to take a taxi, make sure you ask for the price before you get in.
+If it seems too high, take another one.

 Total Food Cost: $63.34 USD